Lou-E-303/random-chess-game/README.md

 # Intro

-A simple demonstration of how to use the [python-chess](https://github.com/niklasf/python-chess) library to generate a completely random game of chess and export the result as a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation).
+A simple demonstration of how to use the [python-chess](https://github.com/niklasf/python-chess) library to generate a game of chess and export the result as a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation).

+The 'AI' (I use this term very loosely) plays completely random moves.

 A human may also play either or both sides.